pablovela5620/arxiv-researcher/README.md

 ```sh
 curl -fsSL https://pixi.sh/install.sh | bash
 ```
-Make sure to restarte your terminal or source your shell for changes to take affect
+Make sure to restart your terminal or source your shell for changes to take affect

 ### Step 2.
 Set your OpenAI Key
 ```sh